FaceAssure On-Browser | Getting Started

 • Add the following to activate this mode:

-• Add stillMode=true to skip liveness checks
+• Add stillMode=true to skip active liveness checks.
+Passive liveness checks are always on by default.

 • Add shi=true to display instructions screen to the user.